-In the event that we fail to satisfy any of the listing requirements of the Nasdaq Capital Market, our Common Stock may be delisted, which could affect our market price and liquidity.
+In the event that we fail to satisfy any of the listing requirements of the Nasdaq Capital Market, our common stock may be delisted, which could affect our market price and liquidity.

-Our Common Stock is listed on the Nasdag Capital Market.
-For continued listing on the Nasdag Capital Market, we will be required to comply with the continued listing requirements, including the minimum market capitalization standard, the corporate governance requirements and the minimum closing bid price requirement, among other requirements.
-For example, we have received deficiency letters due to the failure to maintain the minimum bid price and the failure to meet stockholder equity requirements, including the deficiency letter from the Listings Qualifications Department of the Nasdaq Stock Market letter we received on July 17, 2019 notifying us that, for the last 30 consecutive business days, the bid price for our Common Stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Capital Market.
-On January 10, 2020, under Nasdaq Listing Rule 5810(c)(3)(A)(ii), the Company provided written notice to Nasdaq of its intention to cure the deficiency, and on January 14, 2020, in accordance with Nasdag Listing Rule 5810(c)(2)(B), we were provided an additional 180 calendar day compliance period, or until July 13, 2020, to regain compliance with the bid price requirement.
-On February 11, 2020, to address the 2019 July deficiency letter, we implemented a 1-for-30 reverse stock split of our common stock and a proportionate reduction in our authorized common stock, which we believe will allow us to regain or remain in compliance with the bid price requirement.
-However, there can be no assurance that we will regain compliance with the bid price requirement, or that we will continue to be in compliance with the other continued listing requirements of the Nasdaq Capital Market.
+Our common stock is listed on the Nasdaq Capital Market.
+For continued listing on the Nasdaq Capital Market, we will be required to comply with the continued listing requirements, including the minimum market capitalization standard, the corporate governance requirements and the minimum closing bid price requirement, among other requirements.
+For example, we have received deficiency letters due to the failure to maintain the minimum bid price and the failure to meet stockholder equity requirements, including the deficiency letter from the Listings Qualifications announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures,

+Department of the Nasdaq Stock Market letter we received on July 17, 2019 notifying us that, for the last 30 consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Capital Market.
+On January 10, 2020, under Nasdaq Listing Rule 5810(c)(3)(A)(ii), the Company provided written notice to Nasdaq of its intention to cure the deficiency, and on January 14, 2020, in accordance with Nasdaq Listing Rule 5810(c)(2)(B), we were provided an additional 180 calendar day compliance period, or until July 13, 2020, to regain compliance with the bid price requirement.
+On February 11, 2020, to address the 2019 July deficiency letter, we implemented a 1-for-30 reverse stock split of our common stock and a proportionate reduction in our authorized common stock.
+On February 28, 2020, we received a letter (the "Compliance Letter") from the Listing Qualifications department of Nasdaq notifying us that we have regained compliance with the Minimum Bid Price Requirement, and therefore, Nasdaq considered the matter closed.
+On December 4, 2020, we received a deficiency letter from the Listings Qualifications Department of the Nasdaq Stock Market notifying us that, for the last 30 consecutive business days, the bid price for our common stock had closed below the minimum \$1.00 per share requirement for continued inclusion on the Nasdaq Capital Market.
+On February 1, 2021, we received a letter (the "February 2021 Compliance Letter") from the Listing Qualifications department of Nasdaq notifying us that we have regained compliance with the Minimum Bid Price Requirement, and therefore, Nasdaq considered the matter closed.
+Even if we remain in compliance with the Minimum Bid Price Requirement, we may decide to implement a reverse stock split to further ensure that we remain in compliance with the Minimum Bid Price Requirement.
+Regardless, there can be no assurance that we will maintain compliance with the bid price requirement, or that we will continue to be in compliance with the other continued listing requirements of the Nasdaq Capital Market.

-In the event that we fail to regain compliance or satisfy any of the listing requirements of the Nasdaq Capital Market, our Common Stock may be delisted.
-If our securities are delisted from trading on the Nasdag Capital Market, and we are not able to list our securities on another exchange our securities could be quoted on the OTC Bulletin Board or on the "pink sheets."
+In the event that we fail to regain compliance or satisfy any of the listing requirements of the Nasdaq Capital Market, our common stock may be delisted.
+If our securities are delisted from trading on the Nasdaq Capital Market, and we are not able to list our securities on another exchange our securities could be quoted on the OTC Bulletin Board or on the "pink sheets."
 As a result, we could face significant adverse consequences including: